 March 2006, her son and art dealer, Mickaël Casol, went to Las Vegas to support his friend David Loiseau, fighting in the main event at UFC 58 vs Rich Franklin.
 During the day, Mickaël walked all the strip, casino by casino, to find an art gallery for his mother Maryse Casol.
 Every gallery owner said no, but as you learn in martial arts, never give up until you succeed.

-In 2004, her son Mickael Casol, while still in his first year of business school at HEC Montreal, decided to organize an exhibition in Côte des Neiges near the University.
 The exhibition was a success, with all the community being present at the event, including friends and family, but also top business executives, lawyers, doctors, athletes, professors and the National TV.

 During the 1980s and 1990s, era when the world lived a recession in the USA, saw the wall of Berlin collapse, and the end of a Millenium, Maryse Casol had a successful career in the business of voyages, starting as a reservation agent for Meliá Tours, to general manager of Utmar Tours, all the way to sales director for Accor Hotels which included the Sofitel, Novotel and Mercure brands.